baduhai/Protonvpn-GUI/README.md

 # Protonvpn-GUI
-A GUI for protonvpn-cli written with QT for Linux
+A GUI for protonvpn-cli written with QT for Linux.

-Work in progress.
+*Work in progress.*

 ## To-Do
-[] Everything
+[ ] Everything